 Temperament: The Dachshund is somewhat reserved around strangers, but forms a strong bond with its family.
 Dachshunds can be over-courageous around other dogs.

 Care: The Smooth- and Long-haired Dachshund should be brushed occasionally to remove dead hairs.
 Long-haired Dachshunds are prone to tangles, so they should be groomed more often.
 The coat of the Wire-haired Dachshund should be plucked twice a year.

 Training: Long-haired Dachshunds are slightly easier to train than Smooth- or Wire-haired Dachshunds, however all varieties need firm and consistent training because they have minds of their own.

 Activity: The Dachshund needs a fair amount of exercise so long walks are required

 Description : Dachshunds make excellent family dogs.
-Though small in size, they make good watch dogs with their surprisingly loud bark.
-They may be slightly aggressive toward strangers.
-Nicknamed the "sausage dog" they are low to the ground, long in body with short legs and robust muscular development.
+Though small in size, Dachshunds make good watch dogs with their surprisingly loud bark.
+Dachshunds may be slightly aggressive toward strangers.
+Nicknamed the "sausage dog" Dachshunds are low to the ground, long in body with short legs and robust muscular development.
 Dachshunds have intelligent, alert, facial expressions.
-There are six varieties of this breed; smooth-haired, wire-haired and long-haired in Standard and Miniature sizes.
+There are six varieties of the Dachshund: smooth-haired, wire-haired and long-haired in Standard and Miniature sizes.
 The smooth-haired Dachshund is the original strain, the wire-haired and the long-haired were attained by crossing the smooth-haired with other breeds.